Here is my NordicTrack Treadmill review! We bought the treadmill off Amazon for basic running and walking and have been very happy with it!

 I loved power walking and eventually running on it after my baby was born.
 But soon, the wear and tear on such an old machine led to a few problems related to the belt and incline that would cost a few hundred dollars to repair.

-The treadmill was so old and I was hooked on home workouts, so I decided to invest in a new one instead of trying to sink money into an outdated machine.
+The crusty old treadmill was on its last leg, so I decided to invest in a new one instead of trying to sink money into an outdated machine.

 Although I am sure the $4,000 treadmills are amazing, I really just needed something that worked and had a few cool features like quick touch buttons for speed and incline.